Language of Instruction:

-Taught by world-renowned scholars, this program incorporates courses from a wide array of disciplines in social sciences, history, and cultural studies.
-You’ll learn not only through academic studies and faculty-led tours, but also through opportunities to delve into this complexity as it plays out in Israel’s capital, Jerusalem, via continued analysis of current events and developments that are central to the political and social debate.
-You will engage with the politics, media, and geography of Israel in a profound way – as well as gain a thorough understanding of the complicated relationship Israel maintains with its neighbors and other actors on the international stage.
-Additionally, you’ll gain a comprehensive foundation in Modern Hebrew.
+Taught by world-renowned scholars, the program incorporates courses from a wide array of disciplines within the social sciences, history, and cultural studies.
+You’ll learn not only through academic studies and faculty-led tours, but also by delving into the complexity of Israeli society as it plays out in Israel’s capital, Jerusalem, via continued analysis of current events and developments that are central to the political and social debate.
+You will engage with the politics, media, and geography of Israel in a profound way and gain a thorough understanding of the relationships Israel maintains with its neighbors and other actors on the international stage.
+Additionally, you’ll have the option of gaining a comprehensive foundation in Modern Hebrew.

-The M.A. in Israel Studies consists of 42 credits over three consecutive semesters.
+The M.A. in Israel Studies consists of 36 credits over two consecutive semesters.

 Provided as an example only and subject to change:

 - Introduction to the Anthropology and Sociology of Israeli Society: The Many Facets of Israel

 - Spatial Planning in Contested Spaces: The Case of Israel and Palestine